bbuchalter/dotmatrix/README.md

   * chruby
   * wget
   * tmux
 * Hub completion scripts need to be updated manually every now and again
+* iterm color profile needs to be manually setup

 # DOTMATRIX